Tokyo Olympic chiefs weigh private-sector venue funding | The Japan Times

-Tokyo 2020 Olympic organizers on Wednesday entertained the idea that venues built for the games could be financed and run by private-sector companies.
+Tokyo 2020 Olympic organizers are entertaining the idea that venues built for the games could be financed and run by private-sector companies.

 The Tokyo Metropolitan Government, central government and Tokyo 2020 organizing committee have vowed to cut costs for the games, having announced a budget ceiling of ¥2 trillion on Tuesday that the International Olympic Committee warned still has scope for substantial savings.

-Organizers are currently in the process of reviewing proposed venues, and agreed to keep swimming and rowing in Tokyo on Tuesday but postponed a decision on the fate of a planned volleyball arena in the city’s Odaiba district until the end of December.
+Organizers are currently in the process of reviewing proposed venues, and agreed to keep swimming and rowing in Tokyo on Tuesday but postponed a decision on the fate of a planned volleyball arena in the city’s Odaiba district until later this month.

-“The organizing committee doesn’t construct the facilities so we are in not in a position to respond,” said Muto.
-“But I think that capital from the private sector, or management of facilities commissioned to private entities, are topics.
+“The organizing committee doesn’t construct the facilities so we are not in a position to respond,” said Muto.
+“But I think that capital from the private sector, or management of facilities commissioned to private entities, are topics (to be discussed).
 Even regarding the National Stadium, and especially for Ariake Arena.

 “Of course there is no conclusion about Ariake Arena, but further cost-reduction efforts must be made and maybe using private money could be reviewed.
 That’s as far as I can respond,” he added.